-We are determined to put right the terrible injustices faced by some from the Windrush generation and the wider Commonwealth by successive governments.
+We are determined to put right the terrible injustices faced by some people from the Windrush generation and the wider Commonwealth, which happened under successive governments.

 Windrush Compensation Scheme

-Since April 2019 the Scheme has paid out over £31.6 million in compensation to members of the Windrush generation and offered £5.6 million more.
-On 28 October the Home Office published the latest set of data on the Scheme which covers the period to the end of August 2021.
+On 24 November 2022, the Home Office published the latest set of data on the Scheme, which covers the period to the end of October 2022.